SjurSutterudSagen/multi-repo-npm-updater/README.md

 2 Utilize release and tagging on GitHub (implement a third pipeline template for production tagging and only deploy to production when there is a new release on GitHub)

+### Todo git-update.sh

+* Improve the error handling on line 67 (yarn install >/dev/null 2>&1 || red "Failed to install!"), make it show only the correct message, now shows both the error and success if there is an error

 ### Todo dependency-check.sh

 * Change output to: repo - dep - type - version